Archive for October, 2010

 22 October 2010 | This 'n' that

-The Moomins, those sympathetic, rotund white creatures, and their friends in Moomin Valley celebrate their 65th birthday this year.
+The Moomins, those sympathetic, rotund white creatures, and their friends in Moomin Valley celebrate their 65th birthday in 2010.

 Tove Jansson published her first illustrated Moomin book, Småtrollen och den stora översvämningen (‘The little trolls and the big flood’) in 1945.
 In the 1950s the inhabitants of Moomin Valley became increasingly popular both in Finland and abroad, and translations began to appear – as did the first Moomin merchandise in the shops.